 👨🏻🍳 Handling the vegan empanada dough

 When you have your filling of preference, set your working table with:

 - A small bowl with water - to facilitate the closing of the discs.

 - A baking tray (if baking the empanadas).

-- Oil or parchment paper to prevent the dough from sticking to the baking sheet.
+- Oil or parchment paper prevents the dough from sticking to the baking sheet.

 - A brush, a small bowl with water, and a pinch of smoked paprika.
-This replaces the regular use of egg yolk to pain the dough and gives it a golden brown color.
+This replaces the regular use of egg yolk to paint the dough and gives it a golden brown color.

-Time to make the filling.
-Make your favorite vegan empanada recipe filling.
+Filling - make your favorite vegan empanada recipe filling.